zammad/zammad-documentation/prerequisites/software.rst

    | Zammad heavily uses Javascript which makes it a hard requirement.
    |
-   | Addons that hook into page content may interfere with Zammads function
+   | Browser addons that hook into page content may interfere with Zammads function
      which is not a bug.
    | Google Chromes translation module is known to do
      odd things to especially state names.
 Use Zammads internal translations